Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

    - Add content emphasis effects based on scroll position
    - Create "sticky" elements with transitional behaviors

+4. **Scroll-Driven Storytelling Enhancements (Configurable & Performant)**
+    - **Concept**: Go beyond simple section reveals to create more integrated and engaging narratives that unfold as the user scrolls.
+These effects should be used sparingly and primarily for sections designed to tell a story or explain a process.
+    - **Examples**:
+        - **Animated Process Diagrams/Timelines**: For sections explaining a service process or company history, elements (steps, milestones, connecting lines) could animate into view, highlight, or connect dynamically as the user scrolls through the relevant content.
+Requires careful planning of scroll triggers and animation sequences.
+        - **Interactive Infographics**: Key data points or elements within an infographic could animate or change based on scroll progression, making complex information more digestible and engaging.
+        - **Text Highlighting/Fading**: As a user scrolls through a longer text block or a series of points, previous points could subtly fade or de-emphasize, while the current point is highlighted, guiding focus.
+        - **Image Masking/Reveals**: Images could be revealed through animated masks or have portions highlighted in sync with corresponding text sections scrolled into view.
+    - **Implementation Notes**:
+        - Must be optional and configurable per section via `site.config.local.ts`.
+        - Prioritize performance: use Intersection Observer API effectively, leverage hardware-accelerated CSS animations/transitions (`opacity`, `transform`).
+        - Ensure full accessibility: provide clear fallbacks if JavaScript or animations are disabled, and ensure content remains understandable and navigable.
+        - Test thoroughly on various devices and viewport sizes.

 ## 14. Mobile-First Enhancement Strategy

 ### 14.1 Touch-Optimized Interactions